Dragon Fossil on Floating Island in Nagrand

 Many of these islands still have trees on them which shouldn't be surprising as you will also notice that the roots of the trees are pretty strong.
 Seeing the floating islands with trees was not only one of the epic moments in my Azeroth adventures but I was also amazed with the thought that the trees are so strong that they survived the highly devastative shattering and they are still alive and as green as their brethren on the ground.

-When I re-visited Nagrand today as I was writing this post, I had a thought that if they ever add player housing to the game, I would love to build my house on of one of these floating islands :)
+When I re-visited Nagrand today as I was writing this post, I had a thought that if they ever add player housing to World of Warcraft, I would love to build my house on of one of these floating islands :)

 I will now take your attention to a specific floating island, which is hovering above the Horde settlement Garadar.
 The coordinates of this island are 56.1-37.5.
 You can also see its location on the map below: